Detecting linear trend changes in data sequences: Methodology

 \subsubsection{Key principles of the TGUW transform}

 In the initial stage, the data are considered smooth coefficients and the TGUW transform iteratively updates the sequence of smooth coefficients by merging the adjacent sections of the data which are the most likely to belong to the same segment.
 The merging is done by performing an adaptively constructed orthonormal transformation to the chosen triplet of the smooth coefficients and in doing so, a data-adaptive unbalanced wavelet basis is established.
 The TGUW transform is completed after $T-2$ such orthonormal transformations and each merge is performed under the following principles. \begin{enumerate}[topsep=0pt, itemsep=-1ex, partopsep=1ex, parsep=1ex, leftmargin=1.3em] \item In each merge, three adjacent smooth coefficients are selected and the orthonormal transformation converts those three values into one detail and two (updated) smooth coefficients.
 The size of the detail coefficient gives information about the strength of the local linearity and the two updated smooth coefficients are associated with the estimated parameters (intercept and slope) of the local linear regression performed on the raw observations corresponding to the initially chosen three smooth coefficients. \item {\em ``Two together'' rule.} The two smooth coefficients returned by the orthonormal transformation are paired in the sense that both contain information about one local linear regression fit.
-Thus, we require that any such pair of smooth coefficients cannot be separated in any subsequent merges.
+Thus, we require that any such pair of smooth coefficients cannot be separated when choosing triplets in any subsequent merges.
 We refer to this recipe as the ``two together'' rule. \item To decide which triplet of smooth coefficients should be merged next, we compare the corresponding detail coefficients as their magnitude represents the strength of the corresponding local linear trend; the smaller the (absolute) size of the detail, the smaller the local deviation from linearity.
-Smooth coefficients corresponding to the smallest detail coefficients have priority in merging. \end{enumerate} As merging continues under the ``two together" rule, all mergings can be classified into one of three forms, Type 1: merging three initial smooth coefficients, Type 2: merging one initial and a paired smooth coefficient and Type 3: merging two sets of (paired) smooth coefficients (this is composed of two merges of triplets; more details are given later).
+Smooth coefficients corresponding to the smallest detail coefficients have priority in merging. \end{enumerate}